mitrefccace/hashconfig/README.md

 	<img src="documentation/help.png" width="600" alt="help text"/>
 </p>

-7. After index.js has finished running, open config_new.json in the same directory to see the new encoded configuration file.
+8. After index.js has finished running, open config_new.json in the same directory to see the new encoded configuration file.
 <p align="left">
 	<img src="documentation/confignew.png" width="600" alt="config_new sample output"/>
 </p>

-8. (Optional) If a field needs to be changed in config_new.json, type "node updateconfig.js" in the command line, and follow prompts for user input.
-This program uses the '--decode-input' and '--decode-output' command line arguments in the same manner as hconfig.js.
+9. (Optional) If one or more fields need to be changed in config_new.json, type "node updateconfig.js" in the command line, and follow prompts for user input.
+This program uses the '--decode-input', '--decode-output', and '--replace' command line arguments in the same manner as hconfig.js.
 For example, we can modify the encoded config_new.json file that we created in step 2 using the '--decode-input' argument.